 In 1902, the same year that Earl Park began working in Seattle, another native of Illinois, John R. Nevins, also came to work at the office of Bebb & Mendel.
 There is no indication of whether John R. Nevins and Earl G. Park knew one another in Illinois; they came from different counties.
 Nevins arrived in Seattle as a single man without family, and he was eight years older than Earl Park.
 In addition to their regular work in the architectural office, the two men formed a friendship and business relationship as they began investing in land and building houses to sell.

 Nevins & Park each married in 1910 and by 1918 they had moved their families to the plat they had named for themselves, the Nevins & Park Addition in Wedgwood.
 The plat was on a hilltop, one long block from NE 82nd to 85th Streets, 28th to 30th Avenues NE.
 Nevins, Park, and three other families (all of whom were headed by architectural draftsmen) took lots in the new plat and built new houses.
+There was as yet no electricity or running water.
+With his engineering expertise, John R. Nevins constructed a water tower which could supply several houses in the new plat.

 Bebb & Mendel dissolved their partnership in 1914 and Charles Bebb formed a new architectural firm with Carl F. Gould later that same year.
 Bebb & Gould were each well-known architects with many strong connections in Seattle.
 Their partnership agreement put Charles Bebb in charge of management of the office, and Bebb retained several of his employees from the Bebb & Mendel days.
 Earl Park, his brother John, and co-worker Bert Wait all went with Charles Bebb.
 Sometime during this period John R. Nevins left the employment of Bebb, went out on his own and had his own office.
 But it is clear that Nevins kept up his business ventures with Earl Park, culminating in the development of the Nevins & Park plat in Wedgwood in 1918.

 In 1918 Earl G. Park built his home at 8225 30th Ave NE in the Nevins & Park plat.
 The house was simple but beautiful in its architectural details, with no elaborate ornamentation.
 The house was not large, totaling 1600 square feet.
 Earl Park’s house design seemed to reflect his character as a family-oriented person who didn’t do things just for show.
-In moving to the then-rural area of Wedgwood (which did not yet have electricity) Earl Park’s goals seemed to be for his family to be able to own their own home without financial strain, and have a healthful, countryside environment for their children.
+In moving to the then-rural area of Wedgwood, Earl Park’s goals seemed to be for his family to be able to own their own home without financial strain, and have a healthful, countryside environment for their children.
 This was the Park’s first and last house.
 City directory listings show that Earl and his wife Lorraine had lived in apartments from their marriage in 1910 up until 1918.
 Lorraine Park continued to live in the house after Earl Park’s death.

 At age 35 in 1918, Earl Park was in a career he enjoyed, with the recognition of having been admitted to the America Institute of Architects that year.
 He had his own house and he had his family around him.
 His brother John had moved onto the Nevins & Park block as well.
 Little did Earl Park know, however, that he had only ten more years to enjoy his life, family and career.